Course Structure

 Course Sessions

-As mentioned before, the course sessions are one of the best time to get help with your assignments - during this time the instructor and TAs are scheduled to be available and on-hand in the computer lab.
+As mentioned before, the course sessions are one of the best times to get help with your assignments - during this time the instructor and TAs are scheduled to be available and on-hand in the computer lab.

 Discord

 For questions that crop up outside of class times, your first line of communication for this course is the departmental Discord server.
-If you have not yet signed into the course discord channel, or are not yet a Discord user, please visit https://discordbot.cs.ksu.edu.
+If you have not yet signed into the course Discord channel, or are not yet a Discord user, please visit https://discordbot.cs.ksu.edu.
 This assistant will link your K-State and Discord accounts and set your username for the server in accordance with K-State policy.

 Tip